misterclayt0n/lazaro/docs/REFACTOR.md

 - On the note above, all things should probably work with structured data.
 - Release with cargo install or pkg for easy setup.
 - Option to output data as json for structured data (nushell shit)
+- ex list chest if I want to grab all chest exercises